Manoela2003/Epoconsult/README.md

-This is a website plainly with HTML and CSS and just a little bit of javascript.
+This is a website plainly with HTML and CSS and a little bit of javascript.
 Visualization: https://www.epoconsult.com/